-Swaddling is for very young babies — from birth to when they begin to show signs they can roll over (usually 4 to 6 months old but sometimes younger).
+Swaddling is for very young babies — from birth to when they begin to show signs that they can roll over (usually 4 to 6 months old but sometimes younger).

-Stop swaddling once your baby can roll onto their tummy or if your baby does not seem to like it.
+It’s recommended that you stop swaddling your baby once they can roll onto their tummy or if your baby does not seem to like it.

 Do not swaddle your baby if they share a sleep surface with another person.

 Swaddling (wrapping) a newborn - video